Aani Basar-gramflour cutlet curry is a traditional Sindhi recipe.

 - 1 ½ cup besan or chickpeas flour

-- 1 ½ tbsp khuskhus or poppy seeds
+- 1 ½ tablespoon khuskhus or poppy seeds

-- 2-3 tbsp oil for the dough and 1 cup oil for frying
+- 2-3 tablespoon oil for the dough and 1 cup oil for frying

-- 1 tbsp amchur or dried mango powder
+- 1 tablespoon amchur or dried mango powder

 - water for kneading